-By letter dated June 10, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of McCoury Investments Inc. (hereinafter petitioner or operator) for an exemption.
-The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography.
+By letter dated June 11, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+You requested to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography, aerial inspection, live videography and thermal capabilities to assist with search and rescue operations.